The Best Dog Toothpaste (Review) in 2020

 This CET enzymatic toothpaste has a natural antibacterial effect, which helps to keep your dog’s mouth healthy and also clears any mouth odors which are lingering.
 The vanilla-mint flavor is a hit with many pets, who love the sweetness that it offers.
 This is a highly rated product by many dog owners who are also impressed by the fresh breath that it leaves their pooches with.
 The 2.5 ounce tube is suitable for a month or more of regular use, depending on how often you brush your pupper’s teeth.

 Veterinary strength enzymatic toothpaste

 Tartar buildup is a problem for many pets, but this Petrodex enzymatic toothpaste fights back against it.
 The patented enzymes offer advanced dental care, while the formula is non-foaming to ensure that it does not require rinsing.

 The tasty poultry flavor is one which is very popular with canines, and if you continue using it on a regular basis, it helps to freshen up your dog’s breath, which is bound to be a relief for everyone in the household!
 The toothpaste is entirely safe, and it only contains natural abrasives to remove the plaque.
 There are no artificial flavors or additives in this toothpaste, making it perfect for pups with sensitive mouths.

 Mix of aloe, neem oil, grapefruit seed extract, baking soda, and enzymes

-Gently clears away plaque and tartar
+Gently clears away plaque, controls plaque buildup

 Brightens and whitens teeth